nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-testing.rst

 Validation results for the 802.11a/g OFDM error model are available in this `technical report <https://www.nsnam.org/~pei/80211ofdm.pdf>`__.
-The curves can be reproduced by running the ``ofdm-validation.cc`` example program in the ``examples/wireless`` directory, and the figure is reproduced below in Figure :ref:`fig-nist-frame-success-rate`.
+The curves can be reproduced by running the ``wifi-ofdm-validation.cc`` example program in the ``examples/wireless`` directory, and the figure is reproduced below in Figure :ref:`fig-nist-frame-success-rate`.